Minimum wage hikes a tempest in a Tim Hortons cup

 Lululemon sees better fourth quarter

-Lululemon Athletica Inc. are rising in premarket action as it kicks off 2018 with stronger projections for its fourth-quarter results.
+Lululemon Athletica Inc. is kicking off 2018 with stronger projections for its fourth-quarter results.

-The stock was up almost 3 per cent heading into the Nasdaq open.

 The Canadian yoga wear retailer said today it now expects to report fourth-quarter revenue of $905-million (U.S.) to $915-million, up from its earlier forecast of $870-million to $8.85-million.